ezzing/3DLayout-documentation/README.md

 Gabled roofs lets you move the edge of the ridge along the whole roof base.
 You can also change the inclination of the planes as with previous roofs.
-To change the orientation of the ridge you can click on the different edges, like in pent roofs or click in the option in the aside panel East/West or South/North.
+To change the orientation of the ridge you can click on one edge (like with pent roofs) or using the icons in the aside panel called:
+East/West or South/North.

 ### Hipped

 ![Hipped Editor](./layout-doc-imgs/building/hipped-editor.png)

 Similar in options to a gabled roof, but slightly more complex.
-The main differences are that hipped roofs have four faces, and you have two vertex that define the ridge of the roof (the edge at the peak).
-Important to note that you have a switch in the aside panel to force the symmetry of the ridge.
+The main difference is that in hipped you have two vertex that define the ridge of the roof (the edge at the peak).
+There's a switch in the aside panel to ensure the symmetry of the ridge.

 ### Mansard

 ![Mansard Editor](./layout-doc-imgs/building/mansard-editor.png)

-The first time you convert a roof to a mansard you'll see that a basic mansards is a roof like a piramid that has a section on what would be the top of a pyramid.
+The first time you convert a roof to a mansard you'll see that a basic mansards is like a pyramid roof that has the upper part sectioned.

-Besides the inclination settings you can change in other roof types, when you create a mansard it has a four-sided ridge where you can move each point.
-If the symmetric ridge switch is on, the ridge will have a perfect square ratio.
+In a mansard roof, besides the inclination settings available in other roof types, it is possible to change the size of a four-sided ridge.
+If the symmetric ridge switch in the panel is on, the ridge will have a perfect square ratio.

-After you click finish, you can check that now there are two roofs in the aside panel:
+After clicking *Finish* with a mansard roof, you will see two roofs in the aside panel:

 ![Mansard Editor](./layout-doc-imgs/building/mansard-second-roof-A.png)

-Clicking on the edit the new roof (Roof 2 in the previous image) you can change the default flat roof on top of the mansard to other type of roof.
-The image below shows a mansard with a pent roof on top as an
+You can change the default flat roof (Roof 2 in the previous image) created on top of the mansard to other type of roof.
+The image below shows a mansard with a pent roof on top as an example:
-example:

 ![Mansard Compound
 Roof](./layout-doc-imgs/building/mansard-second-roof-B.png)